MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 #### IfCondition

-Used to represent a branch in the conversational flow based on a specific condition.
+Branches the conversational flow based on a specific condition.
 Conditions are expressed using [the common expression language][10].

 ``` C#
 var addToDoDialog = new AdaptiveDialog("addToDoDialog");